snowplow/snowplow/README.md

 ## Usage

-First, download the latest jarfile for cloudfront-log-deserializer from GitHub from the [Downloads] [downloads] menu.
+First, download the latest jarfile for snowplow-log-deserializers from GitHub from the [Downloads] [downloads] menu.

-Then upload the jarfile into an S3 bucket accessible from your Hive console.
+Next, upload the jarfile into an S3 bucket accessible from your Hive console.

 Now using these deserializers with Hive should be quite easy - here's an example using the SnowPlowEventDeserializer: